iluwatar/java-design-patterns/backpressure/README.md

 }
 ```

-Then we can create the stream using the publisher and subscribe to that stream.
+Finally, in the `main` method, we publish a range of integers and subscribe using the custom subscriber.
+A short sleep in the main thread allows the emission, backpressure requests, and processing to be fully observed:

 ```java
 public static void main(String[] args) throws InterruptedException {